This blog was written by a third-party author

 Finally, one of the easiest ways to achieve ZTNA is to seek out a vendor or managed security solutions provider (MSSP) provided solution.
 While you’ll still need to maintain best practices and do your due diligence, a trusted partner can be relied upon to take care of the technical functionality.

-AT&T Global Security Gateway is an example of a cloud-native managed service that provides organizations with a way to efficiently connect their employees to the applications they need.
+AT&T Secure Remote Access is an example of a cloud-native managed service that provides organizations with a way to efficiently connect their employees to the applications they need.
 Whether working from home or anywhere else, company risk is mitigated.